JPVariable/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+# Welcome to my first GitHub page
 ---
+Just doing GitHub Page tutorial for now.
+But excited to do another project then.